Includes FREE Printable Packing List!

-- Water & water bowl + an extra large water bottle to cool down hot dogs
+- Water & water bowl + a large water container to cool down hot dogs

 - Food & food bowls

-- Crate, seatbelt harness or other form of restraint
+- Crate, Pet Carrier, Seatbelt Harness, Dog Guard or other form of restraint

-- Poo bags a’plenty + puppy pads & Odor Kill if required
+- Poo bags a’plenty + puppy pads & Odor Kill disinfectant if required

 10. In Case of Emergency…